 Prepare your figures at publication quality resolution, using applications capable of generating high-resolution files (1200 dpi for line art, 600 dpi for greyscale and 300 dpi for colour).
 The printing process requires your figures to be in this format if your paper is accepted and printed.

-All the characters in the text, tables, figure legends, footnotes and references are in a single typeface and point size – as 12 pt Times New Roman.
-Once a manuscript is accepted, a copy Editor will decide the typeface and size of the different elements of the article.
+All the characters in the text, tables, figure legends, are in a single typeface and point size – as 11 pt Times New Roman.

 Tables and equations should be in an editable rather than image version.
 Tables must be edited with Word or compatible writing programs.
 Equations must be edited with Equation Editor.